camunda/camunda-bpm-platform/connect/docs/user-guide/rest/index.md

   request.header("Accept", "application/json");
 ```

-Now the server knows that we want a json response to our rest call
+Now the server knows that we want a JSON response to our rest call.

 ## Defining the payload

-For POST, PUT and PATCH request you would have to attach a request body to change data
+For POST, PUT and PATCH requests you have to attach a request body to change data
 on the server side.
-For this there is a `.requestPayload(String payload)` method.
+For this, there is a `.requestPayload(String payload)` method.

-So we add some informations as payload to our example:
+So let's add some informations as payload to our example:

 ```java
   RestHttpConnector connector = new RestHttpConnector();